 Writing is one of the most underrated AND underused exercise to improve your language skills.

-Understandably so: writing in your target language is not easy!
+Understandably so: writing in your target language is not easy.
 When you write, there’s nowhere to hide: every mistake you make, every word you don’t know, is painfully visible on the page.
-That is, if you don’t suffer from writer’s block and are just staring at a blank page!
+That is, if you don’t suffer from writer’s block and are just staring at a blank page in the first place!

-However, it’s not because it’s hard that you shouldn’t be doing it!
+However, it’s not because writing skills are hard to acquire that you shouldn’t be practicing.
 For me personally, it’s more of a mindset issue.
 I think it’s very difficult to write in my target languages and I don’t know what to write about.
 But once I start writing, I find that I can actually say much more than I initially thought and I learn a lot in the process!

 I bet it’s the same for you.
 Even if you’re no master of the written word, some daily scribbling can do wonders for your language skills… both written AND spoken!